reneaas/ComputationalPhysics/projects/project4/README.md

 ```
 ### General for b and c

-Having chosen part "b", "c" or "d" you'll be promted with the question
+Having chosen part "b" or "c" you'll be promted with the question

 ```console
 Would you like an ordered or random initial spin matrix? [o/r]